 The Psychic and Spiritual Handbook is updated following the tier 2 playtests.
-This is a substantial update, and I recommend everyone using the PSHB read up on the changes and get the latest copy (Therin Creative, GM Binder, a PDF).
+This is a substantial update.

 Certain class features were streamlined for ease or consistency.
 Metaform feature was rebalanced and uses a consistent damage model.
 Transcendent feature levels were switched at tier 2 for smoother advancement.